vishnupalaniswamy/hola/Spring Boot Config Server.md

 # Server

-- The Server is a Spring Boot app.
+-The Server is a Spring Boot app.
 The config source can be git, svn or filesystem.
--

 # Client